-- Because users aren’t required to update their app, it can be more difficult to provide technical support for since not everybody is on the same version.
+Since users are not required to update their app, it can be more difficult to provide technical support for since not everybody is on the same version.

-- App store approval can delay the launch or prevent the release of an app.
+App store approval is daunting and can delay the launch or prevent the release of an app.

-- Web-based apps cannot access all a device’s features yet.
+Web-based apps are limited in that they cannot access all a device’s features yet.

-- Browser complications can increase cost of maintenance and development.
+Browser complications can increase the cost of maintenance and development.